 The early reattachment induced by the wake is bounded by the $0.5U{fs}$ and $0.7U{fs}$ celerity lines.
-This suggests that wake induced disturbances, originating from near the leading edge, convect at approximately $0.7U{fs}$.
+This suggests that wake-induced disturbances, originating from near the leading edge, convect at approximately $0.7U{fs}$.
 Once they reach the separation region, they initiate earlier transition in the K-H rolls, leading to earlier reattachment.
-This process is visualised in Figure 17.
-At $\phi = 0.6$ in Figure 17a, amplified Klebanoff streaks have been induced by the passing wake, but they are lagging some distance behind due to their slower convection speed.
-In Figure 17b, these amplified Klebanoff streaks are seen to initiate a turbulent spot, via the negative velocity streak lift-off mechanism discussed previously.
+This process is visualized in Fig. 17.
+At $\phi = 0.6$ in Fig. 17(a), amplified Klebanoff streaks have been induced by the passing wake, but they are lagging some distance behind due to their slower convection speed.
+In Fig. 17(b), these amplified Klebanoff streaks are seen to initiate a turbulent spot, via the negative velocity streak lift-off mechanism discussed previously.
 This spot continues to grow as it convects downstream, and eventually causes the K-H rolls to transition earlier, leading to the reattachment point moving upstream.

-Figure 16 shows that, after the trailing edge of the wakeamplified Klebanoff streaks (travelling at $0.5U{fs}$) have convected past, a relatively slow drop in shear stress occurs.
+Figure 16 shows that, after the trailing edge of the wakeamplified Klebanoff streaks (traveling at $0.5U{fs}$) have convected past, a relatively slow drop in shear stress occurs.
 Eventually, the reattachment line moves downstream of its wake-free location.
-This is characteristic of the calmed region that has been found to follow turbulent spots [31].
+This is characteristic of the calmed region that has been found to follow turbulent spots [30].